 Ambient air is one of the vital components of the environment.
-Based on WHO reports ambient air causes premature death to over 3 million people worldwide and to 400 000 people in the European Union.
+Based on WHO reports (PDF)ambient air causes premature death to over 3 million people worldwide and to 400 000 people in the European Union.

 When speaking of ambient air, we first and foremost mean the layer of air close to the ground.
 It has been internationally agreed that all ambient air samples shall be collected at 2 meters above ground level.
 This enables receiving comparable results.
 Find additional information on the website of the Ministry of Environment.